What is an Ethical Hacker?

 A Certified Ethical Hacker is a skilled professional who understands and knows how to look for weaknesses and vulnerabilities in target systems and uses the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of a target system(s).
-The CEH credential certifies individuals in the specific network security discipline of Ethical Hacking from a vendor-neutral perspective.
+The Certified Ethical Hacker credential certifies individuals in the specific network security discipline of Ethical Hacking from a vendor-neutral perspective.

 The Certified Ethical Hacker certification will fortify the application knowledge of security officers, auditors, security professionals, site administrators, and anyone who is concerned about the integrity of the network infrastructure.

-For VUE, please visit http://www.vue.com/eccouncil.
+For VUE, please visit https://www.vue.com/eccouncil.
 EC-Council reserves the right to revoke the certification status of candidates that do not comply to all EC-Council examination policies found here.

-|CEH v8 Exam Details|
+|CEH Exam Details|

-The age requirement for attending the training or attempting the exam is restricted to any candidate that is at least 18 years old.
+The age requirement for attending the training or the exam is restricted to any candidate that is permitted by his/her country of origin/residency.

-If the candidate is under the age of 18, they are not eligible to attend the official training or eligible to attempt the certification exam unless they provide the accredited training center/EC-Council a written consent of their parent/legal guardian and a supporting letter from their institution of higher learning.
-Only applicants from nationally accredited institution of higher learning shall be considered.
+If the candidate is under the legal age as permitted by his/her country of origin/residency, they are not eligible to attend the official training or eligible to attempt the certification exam unless they provide the accredited training center/EC-Council a written consent/indemnity of their parent/legal guardian and a supporting letter from their institution of higher learning.
+Only candidates from a nationally accredited institution of higher learning shall be considered.

 Disclaimer: EC-Council reserves the right to impose additional restriction to comply with the policy.
 Failure to act in accordance with this clause shall render the authorized training center in violation of their agreement with EC-Council.
 EC-Council reserves the right to revoke the certification of any person in breach of this requirement.